-Welcome to my Logo Portfolio, which showcases many of my logo designs from various: Logo & Brand Identity Designs; Rebrand & Logo Redesigns; Packaging Designs; App Icon Design and Typographic Design Projects.
+Welcome to the Smithographic Logo Portfolio, which showcases many of my logo designs from various: Logo & Brand Identity Designs; Rebrand & Logo Redesigns; Packaging Designs; App Icon Design and Typographic Design Projects.

 The Logo Portfolio shows only the core logo designs, rather than any other visual aspect of a larger brand identity, with all logo designs displayed on a transparent background.

 Each logo design has a caption that includes links to the logo project page, and the clients’ website (if applicable).

 There’s an additional last line note when the logo design has been in-use by the client for 5 years, or longer; some of my logo designs are still-in-use for over 10 years!

 For ease of viewing, and also general usability, the logo portfolio is split into two pages.
 Additionally, each logo design has been saved and uploaded as SVG’s (Scalable Vector Graphics) format.

 SVG’s are super fast to load due to their small file size compared to bitmap formats like JPG & PNG, and you can zoom in without any loss of quality.